Please note that the College is closed December 21, 2024 through January 5, 2025. Offices will reopen on January 6th at 8:30AM.

 650-383-4753 ext.
 158

-Deputy Title IX Coordinator (students)
+Associate Vice President of Administrative Services, Deputy Title IX Coordinator

 kconrad@mariacollege.edu

-Deputy Title IX Coordinator (employees)
+Human Resources Manager, Title IX Deputy Coordinator

 rvazquez@mariacollege.edu